Welcome to Y.O.G.A for Youth’s North Carolina satellite!

 It’s an exciting time for Y.O.G.A. for Youth N.C. and we’ve got a lot going on in 2018, in terms of partnerships, research and expansion.
 Read on to catch up and learn more about what we’re up to right now!

-We are happy to continue our ongoing, four-year yoga programming relationship with the Justice Theater Project in Raleigh, which organizes summer camps for children at the Emily K Center in Durham, Francis of Assisi Church in Raleigh, and through Passage Home at the Safety Club in Raleigh.
-Daily yoga and meditation sessions help these young performers be on top of their game!
+For eight years we have collaborated with the Justice Theater Project to offer yoga programming during summer camps for children at the Emily K Center in Durham and Francis of Assisi Church in Raleigh.
+Daily yoga and mediation sessions help these young performers be on top of their game!